European Union law

 Block 4: European Union law in close-up,

 This block will then add some more flesh to the bones of the EU structure you will have explored so far.
-Here you will be engaging with topical discussions in environmental and competition law, while also looking at consumer rights.
+Here you'll be engaging with topical discussions in environmental and competition law, while also looking at consumer rights.

 You will learn